HomeReviewsLinux or Windows: 25 Things to Know While Choosing the Best Platform

 Windows OS demands high configuration for optimal performance.
 But if you have an age-old desktop or laptop with lower-end hardware, I strongly suggest you use a lightweight Linux distro like Lubuntu or Peppermint OS to give it a second life.
 You can use that older machine as a media server or FTP server.

-Linux Kernel comes with a full-fledged driver solution inbuilt for the age-old machine.
-But in the case of a Windows system, you will face driver and software compatibility issues, system freezing issues, hardware-related drivers problems, etc. Moreover, Linux is fully compatible with the most recent devices ensuring the highest performance.
+Linux Kernel comes with a full-fledged driver solution built for the age-old machine.
+But in the case of a Windows system, you will face driver and software compatibility issues, system freezing issues, hardware-related driver problems, etc. Moreover, Linux is fully compatible with the most recent devices, ensuring the highest performance.

 4. Linux vs. Windows: Targeted User Group

-Windows OS is commonly said as the best OS for novice users, but Linux can be suitable for beginners and advanced users.
+Windows OS is commonly said to be the best for novice users, but Linux can be suitable for beginners and advanced users.
 Windows is user-friendly because, from childhood, you have only seen it in your home, school, or friend’s computer; you never saw a Linux system around.

 Linux or Windows: Targeted User Group